-The first few scenes start off on a high comedy note, with Fawzia shouting in the midnight complaining about her present husband, then the whole neighbourhood coming to her support and she demanding and getting Divorce from her husband.
-She then asks the next man to help her to marry her and the whole sequence repeating for 4 times.
-The story happens entirely in a small Egyptian neighbourhood (though it’s a slum it is clean and friendly, no gangsters or dark lanes) where Fawzia who has been divorced four times live with all her kids alone in a small house of her own.
-Each Thursday all her former husbands join for a family dinner bringing with them gifts and foods, each father taking care of his Son/Daughter.
+The first few scenes start off on a high comedy note, with Fawzia shouting at midnight complaining about her present husband, then the whole neighbourhood coming to her support and she demanding and getting a divorce from her husband.
+She then asks the next man to help her to marry her and the whole sequence repeats four times.
+The story happens entirely in a small Egyptian neighbourhood (though it’s a slum it is clean and friendly, with no gangsters or dark lanes) where Fawzia who has been divorced four times live with all her kids alone in a small house of her own.
+Each Thursday all her former husbands join for a family dinner bringing with them gifts and food, each father taking care of his Son/Daughter.
 All her former husbands admire Fawzia for her strong will, caring nature and they show true affection and respect to her after divorce, she calls them affectionately as her brothers!.
-Fawzia has earned the love and respect of her small locality, she helps the ladies to prepare Jam in her house as a community activity, then distributing them free to kids around the graveyard, takes care of a fallen from fame dancer, a single lady friend of hers who is struggling to live after her love dies.
+Fawzia has earned the love and respect of her small locality, she helps the ladies to prepare Jam in her house as a community activity, then distributes them free to kids around the graveyard, takes care of a fallen from fame dancer, a single lady friend of hers who is struggling to live after her love dies.
 Fawzia’s fifth husband learns her liking for a private bathroom (now all of them sharing a community bathroom), constructs a private one for her but authorities demolish it for they lack money/power.

 Overall a comedy movie but an undertone message about how to take on life as it comes and how to care for others around you.
 Don’t miss watching this fine cinema.
 You can see a trailer for the movie (in Arabic without subtitles) here.